How to Register – Workforce & Community Education

 Connect with us to get the answers you need

 Thank you for your interest in attending Three Rivers!
-While our physical campus will be closed for the remainder of the semester due to COVID-19 restrictions, registration for our many programs continues.
 We know you have questions about Three Rivers, the registration process, financial support, and more.
 So, we are here to answer your questions and help you achieve your job training goals.
-Choose from one of the three following options to connect with us.
+Choose the following option to connect with us.

 Meet one-on-one with a WCE advisor

 Sign up here to virtually meet with someone in the office of Workforce and Community Education (WCE).
 We can walk you through how to register and answer any questions you have!
 We’re available for a face-to-face video meeting or phone meetings from 9 am – 4 pm Monday through Friday.
 Fill out this form and we’ll be in touch to set up an appointment.

 First, visit our Workforce & Community Education web pages to select the course(s) you want to take.
 Then register by one of the following three ways.

 Complete the course’s registration form (download here), include payment, and mail to:

 Three Rivers Community College

 Due to the College building being closed due to coronavirus restrictions, registering in person is not available at this time.

 Here are some of the ways you might be able to get help in financing your tuition for Workforce courses: